Right Now (Atomic Kitten song)

-"Right Now" is the debut single of English girl group Atomic Kitten from their first album of the same name (2000).
+"Right Now" is the debut single by the English girl group Atomic Kitten from their first album of the same name (2000).
 The song was re-recorded twice: once for the album's 2001 re-issue with new member Jenny Frost and again in 2004 for the group's Greatest Hits album.
 The 2004 version, titled "Right Now 2004", proved to be a greater international chart success.
 The song was written by Atomic Kitten founders and Orchestral Manoeuvres in the Dark members Andy McCluskey and Stuart Kershaw.

 Release

 The single was released on 29 November 1999.
 "Right Now" stayed in the British charts for 11 weeks, reaching number 10.
 In Belgium, the song peaked at number 17, charting for eight weeks.
 In Oceania, "Right Now" peaked at 40 in New Zealand and 72 in Australia.

 Music video

 The video for the original 1999 release opens with workmen assembling the tiled dancefloor inside the studio.
 It shows Atomic Kitten walking through Liverpool wearing wet and shiny jackets, in a baker's shop, down in a lift in a department store, getting in a car, and on an open top double decker bus.
-This video includes the shots of Natasha Hamilton, Liz McClarnon, and Kerry Katona in three tunnels at a time (red and blue).
+This video includes the shots of Natasha Hamilton, Liz McClarnon, and Kerry Katona in three tunnels at a time (red, white and blue).
 During the first chorus, the group members and dancers dance on the multi-coloured tiled dancefloor with holes to the tunnels, radio speakers at the side, and a green ramp.